sipstack/www/src_content/resources/docs/partner-portal/content.md

 # Partner Section

-The partner section in the the left pane

 ## Dashboard

 The dashboard page provides shortcuts to the most frequented pages such as the User Profile and Billing History.
 The header of dashboard holds the SIPSTACK logo on the left hand side, a shortcut to the dashboard.